G-dH/vertical-workspaces/README.md

 - Adjustment of dash background transparency and corner radius.
 - Workspace thumbnails can show background wallpaper and labels (always or on mouse hover) with combination of workspace index, name of the current application and workspace name.
 - Title captions of window previews moves into the preview (originally beneath the preview) and can be set as always visible.
 - Static background in workspace switcher (outside overview).
+Keeps Conky below, DING desktop icons stay visible (if not covered by windows).
 - Animation/transition speed adjustment.